Moon Garden (film): Cast

+Production

+The film was shot on a combination of an Arricam LT, Arriflex 35 BL4S, Arriflex 35 IIC, Arriflex 35-IIIBell, and the Howell Eyemo, using rehoused vintage lenses.
+To accomplish a lot of the film’s practical effects, miniature models and cloud tanks were used.
+About 100,000 ft of expired 35mm film stock was used to shoot the film, intentionally using the heavier grain, loss of light sensitivity, color shifts, and light leaks to add to the surreal nature of the industrial dream environment Emma navigates in the film.

 Release

 Moon Garden had its world premiere at the 25th Dances With Films Festival in Los Angeles, California, on June 10, 2022.
 On October 8, 2022, the film screened at the Grimmfest Film Festival in the United Kingdom.
 On November 3, 2022, it screened at the 9th FilmQuest Film Festival in Provo, Utah.
 In April 2023, it screened at Panic Fest in Kansas City, Missouri.

 Moon Garden was released in select cinemas in the United States by Oscilloscope Laboratories in May 2023.

 Reception

 Sharai Bohannon of Dread Central praised the film's setting and the Teeth character, and wrote, "Moon Gardens world, and the imagery it provides, are what will keep audiences talking.
 It's so absorbing that it makes it hard to dwell on things that aren't working in the film."